luxonis/depthai-hardware/docs/source/pages/articles/oak-s3.rst

 Quad-core ARM
 #############

-Having a Quad-core ARM A53 1.5GHz (Running Yocto 2.71, Linux Kernel 5.3) integrated into the VPU is similar to having Myriad X + Raspberry Pi 3B+ (quad-core A53 1.4GHz), which can make final projects and products more compact.
+Having a Quad-core ARM A53 1.5GHz with Neon technology and floating point extensions (running Yocto 2.71, Linux Kernel 5.3) integrated into the VPU is similar to having Myriad X + Raspberry Pi 3B+ (quad-core A53 1.4GHz), which can make final projects and products more compact.

 Users will have full access to the Yocto OS (via SSH), and it will also be possible to use the S3 OAK cameras as the previous version (eg. OAK-D, OAK-D-Lite) - to connect it via USB to your computer, and just start